Practical work with model architecture in Engee

 -

-To create functionality similar to procedures in programming languages where execution is only required when a function call occurs.
+To create functionality similar to procedures in programming languages, where execution is only necessary when calling a function.

 -

-To realise complex control logic where certain actions must be performed on request.
+To implement complex control logic, where certain actions must be performed on request.

 The Function-Call subsystem has the following features: